Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-We however, in general, lose compatibility of the anchor map with the pre-bracket structure.
-Via direct computation, following what is known about standard Lie algebroids, we see that

-This implies that we have compatibility of the anchor map and the Courant--Dorfman pre-bracket if the Jacobi identity is satisfied.
-However for the current situation we have the following result.
+This implies that we have compatibility of the anchor map and the Courant--Dorfman pre-bracket if the Jacobi identity is satisfied, i.e., $\{\Theta, \Theta \} =0$.
+However, we can derive a more general condition on the pre-homological potential that still allows for the compatibility of the anchor and Courant--Dorfman pre-bracket. \begin{proposition} For any symplectic nearly Lie $2$-algebroid the following identity holds:

-\begin{proposition} The violation of the compatibility of the anchor map with the Courant--Dorfman pre-bracket is measured by $\{\{ \Theta, \Theta \}, f\}$.
-More specifically we have

-In particular, the anchor and the Courant--Dorfman pre-bracket are compatible if and only if $\{\{\Theta, \Theta\}, f \} =0$ for all $f \in C^{\infty}(M)$. \end{proposition} \begin{proof} Equation \eqref{eqn:thetasquared} follows from direct evaluation of the left hand side of (\ref{eqn:anchor}) in terms of the Poisson bracket and using the Jacobi identity.
+for all $\sigma$ and $\psi \in \A^1(F_2)$, and $f\in C^\infty(M)$.
+In particular, the anchor and the Courant--Dorfman pre-bracket are compatible if and only if $\{\{\Theta, \Theta\}, f \} =0$ for all $f \in C^{\infty}(M)$. \end{proposition} \begin{proof} Equation \eqref{eqn:thetasquared} follows from direct evaluation of the left-hand side of (\ref{eqn:anchor}) in terms of the Poisson bracket with the use of the Jacobi identity.
 The calculation is not illuminating and so we omit details.
-It is clear that if $\{\{\Theta, \Theta\}, f \} =0$ then the right hand side of \eqref{eqn:thetasquared} is zero.
-In the other direction we can use affine Darboux coordinates $(x, \zx, p)$.
-In affine Darboux coordinates we have
+It is clear that if $\{\{\Theta, \Theta\}, f \} =0$, then the right-hand side of \eqref{eqn:thetasquared} is zero.
+In the other direction, we can use affine Darboux coordinates $(x, \zx, p)$ (see Subsection \ref{sec:PseudoE} and Remark \ref{rem:SuperVector}).
+In affine Darboux coordinates, the pre-homological potential is given by

-and then using \eqref{eqn:PoissonBracket} we arrive at the observation that $\{ \{\Theta, \Theta \}, f\} $ is independent of the coordinate $p$ and is of weight $2$ -- we have a monomial of order two in $\zx$ with coefficients from $C^{\infty}(M)$.
-Thus it is sufficient to consider